What foods to avoid while taking Ozempic

 Ozempic is associated with a higher rate of diabetic retinopathy compared to other types of medications.
 This can lead not only to poor vision but also to complications like nerve damage and heart disease in some cases.

-Ozempic can also cause an allergic reaction for some people, such as rash, itchiness, and flushing (swelling, warmth, or redness in your skin).
+Ozempic can also cause an allergic reaction in some people, such as rash, itchiness, and flushing (swelling, warmth, or redness in your skin).
 In some rare cases, Ozempic may also cause serious allergic reactions such as swelling under your skin, most commonly in your lips, eyelids, hands, or feet, and swelling of your mouth, tongue, or throat which can make it difficult to breathe.

 You should speak with your healthcare provider if you experience any side effects or allergic reactions while taking Ozempic.